 3. Dental care

-Brush and floss your teeth every day.
-Visit the dentist regularly for timely diagnosis and treatment of any dental issues.
+• Along with brushing and flossing your teeth every day, visit the dentist regularly for timely diagnosis and treatment of any dental issues.

 4. Practice safe sex

-Safe sex practices can prevent an HIV infection.
-This condition weakens the immune system and makes one more susceptible to develop myocarditis.
+Safe sex practices can prevent an HIV infection which can weaken the immune system and increase your risk of developing myocarditis.

 6. Avoid exposure to ticks

-Make sure to wear long pants and cover hands if you live in a tick-infested region.
+• Make sure to wear long pants and cover your hands if you live in a tick-infested region.
 You may also use tick repellents containing DEET (N, N-Diethyl-meta-toluamide).

 7. Get vaccinated

-It is of utmost importance for all of us to take care of your heart health.
-Read simple ways to prevent heart diseases!
+Take care of your heart!
+Read simple ways to prevent heart disease!

 Specialist To Visit